mindsharelabs/meteor-accounts-wordpress/README.md

 ## Debugging Locally

-You may run into trouble with a local Wordpress server (e.g. unusuable client config box).
+You may run into trouble with a local WordPress server (e.g. unusuable client config box).

 The OAuth server needs a public URL for redirection.
 You can use a service like http://ngrok.com/ to expose your localhost.
 You'll need to set the ROOT_URL="https://YOUR_SUBDOMAIN_HERE.ngrok.io" environment variable.
 You may also need to access your localhost site via this ngrok domain rather than localhost.